-Recently, I sent each of my sons a text and asked them to name three foods they HAD to have on Thanksgiving Day.
-All three named their Auntie Martha’s spicy spinach first on their list.
+Recently, I sent each of my sons a text asking them to name three foods they HAD to have on Thanksgiving Day.
+All three responded with Auntie Martha’s Spicy Spinach.
 I don’t think a recipe can get a better recommendation than that.
-Meanwhile, my children, young adults that they are, have spoken, and it’s time for me to get this time-honored family recipe on the blog!
+Meanwhile, my children, adults that they now are, have spoken; it’s time for me to get this time-honored family recipe up on the blog.

-My sister-in-law, Martha, and her siblings, have been enjoying this side dish for as long as they can remember.
-My mother-in-law, Cissi to her many grandchildren, gave me the recipe when we first married in 1983.
-I recently learned from Martha and her twin sister, Terry, that the original version, slightly different from Martha’s, was known by the very elegant name, Spinach Madeleine, and first appeared in the wildly popular Junior League of Baton Rouge cookbook, River Road Recipes: The Textbook of Louisiana Cooking published in 1959.
-The recipe was created by a woman named Madeline Wright from South Louisiana in 1956.
-She had the idea to mix a tube of Kraft’s original Jalapeno Cheese into a creamed spinach recipe as she was trying to figure out what to serve her bridge friends for lunch.
-Her friends loved this spicy spinach side dish.
-She submitted the recipe in a call for recipes for the newly conceived River Road Recipes cookbook, and it was an instant hit.
-It has been showing up as an elegant side dish on Southern tables ever since.
+My sister-in-law, Martha, and her siblings have been enjoying this side dish since they were children.
+My mother-in-law gave me the recipe when my husband and I married in 1983.
+I recently learned from Martha and her twin sister, Terry, that the original version was known as Spinach Madeleine, and first appeared in the popular Junior League of Baton Rouge cookbook, River Road Recipes: The Textbook of Louisiana Cooking in 1959.
+The recipe was created by a woman named Madeline Wright from South Louisiana when she got the idea to squeeze a tube of Kraft’s Jalapeno Cheese into a creamed spinach dish for a luncheon with her bridge friends.
+It was a hit.
+She submitted the recipe for the newly conceived River Road Recipes cookbook, and it was an even bigger hit.
+It has been showing up as an elegant side dish on Southern dining tables ever since.

-The main ingredients are spinach and Velveeta.
+The main ingredients are spinach and Velveeta cheese.
 What exactly is Velveeta?
 Velveeta is a processed cheese product that when melted is velvety smooth.
-Velveeta was invented in 1923 when a cheese company was trying to figure out what to do with the pieces of cheese that broke off of cheese wheels when they were trimmed.
-The leftover cheese fragments were mixed with whey, the watery part of milk that remains when making cheese curds, and Velveeta was born.
+It was invented in 1923 while a cheese processing plant employees experimented with ways to use up pieces of cheese that broke off of cheese wheels while being trimmed.
+They mixed the cheese trimmings with whey, a byproduct from cheese-making, and Velveeta was born.

-You won’t find Velveeta in the refrigerated section of the grocery store, however.
-It took me forever to figure that out.
-It’s in the Dry Cheese section right next to the green box of Grated “Parmesan” Cheese.
-Both of these are processed cheese products and need a lot of preservatives to be shelf stable.
+You will not find Velveeta in the refrigerated section of the grocery store.
+It took me many searches to figure this out.
+It is in the Dry Cheese section of the grocery store next to the tall, skinny green boxes of grated parmesan cheese.

 Yield: 3½ cups (very easily doubled or tripled)